neghena/GPS_Autonomous_Nav/index.md

 ![sims](Images/ground_truth_vs_estimated.png)
 Over the course of a full lap around the UCSD Warren track, the EKF algorithm was able to reduce the error in vehicle localization essentially down to zero.
-For more details of sensor fusion, please refer to the video attached at the bottom of the page starting at [6:40](https://youtu.be/DJktMnLdI_I?t=394 "Presentation").
+For more details of sensor fusion, please refer to our presentation starting at [6:40](https://youtu.be/DJktMnLdI_I?t=394 "Presentation").
 <hr>

 <br>